 To optimize hormone health, a protein-rich diet is a must and experts recommend a minimum of 20–30 grams of protein consumption per meal.
 A Protein-rich food or meal must include meat, especially lean meats, seafood, and poultry.

 Regular activity and engaging in some form of exercise be it dancing, yoga, strength training, aerobics, etc. will keep the hormonal balance game strong and one will be devoid of health problems.

 Have healthy habits like consuming green tea, avoid undereating like do not starve yourself in the name of diets and other fads and there is no need for overeating as well, both are damaging in the long run.

-Having eggs and eating fibre-rich food is very crucial for hormonal balance.
-Fruits like berries, oranges, melon and pear, broccoli, carrots and sweetcorn are the high fibre containing vegetables and others are nuts and seeds.
+Having eggs and eating fiber-rich food are very crucial for hormonal balance.
+Fruits like berries, oranges, melon and pear, broccoli, carrots, and sweetcorn are high fiber-containing vegetables and others are nuts and seeds.